 How to Fix Missing DLL Files in Windows 7/8/10

 When receiving DLL missing or not found errors, someone will choose to download missing DLL files from a website.
 But here we won't suggest downloading them since DLL files from download sites may be outdated, infected, etc. This post Important Reasons NOT to Download DLL Files tells you more details.

 If such a file has been downloaded, please delete it.
 Then, continue with the following troubleshooting process so as to repair infected or corrupt DLL files issue.

 Sometimes perhaps the problem that leads to not found or missing DLL files errors is temporary.
 And a restart may be a choice.
 Just do it to solve your issue.

 Way 2: Reinstall the Program

-If a DLL error happens when you are using or opening a particular application, it is possible that reinstalling this program is able to properly install and register the missing DLL file again.
+If a DLL issue happens when you are using or opening a particular or installed application, try reinstalling this program and re-registering the DLL file.
 However, in most cases, this way doesn't work well.

 Way 3: Restore Deleted DLL Files from Recycle Bin